oven-sh/bun/docs/cli/build.md

 **Note** — Added in Bun v0.6.0
 {% /callout %}

 Bun's fast native bundler is now in beta.
-It can be used via the `bun build` CLI command or the new `Bun.build()` JavaScript API.
+It can be used via the `bun build` CLI command or the `Bun.build()` JavaScript API.

 {% codetabs %}